connorgalvin512/connorgalvin512.github.io/README.md

-# Connor Galvin Portfolio
+# Machine Learning Portfolio - Connor Galvin

-Yo what's up?
-Balls
+This portfolio contains the code, datasets, and analysis of several projects that I have worked on for school and in my own free time.

 ## Text Analyzer